Pooja-boot-git/Election-Analysis/README.md

 # Election-Analysis

 ## Election Audit Overview
 The Colorado Board of Election department has given us data and they would like us to analyze and provide concise election audit report.
-Here is list of tasks they want us to perform:
+Here is a list of tasks they want us to perform:
 1. Total number of votes cast
 2. A complete list of candidates who received votes
 3. Total number of votes each candidate received